perpetualgrimace/gridsome.jamesferrell.me/content/blocks/colophon.md

 ---
 id: 1 # needed for graphQL because reasons
 ---
 Hello!
-I'm a Boston-based [front-end designer](about) working at [Datawheel](http://datawheel.us).
-I design and build responsive, accessible, performant websites.
+I'm a [front-end designer](about) currently living in Boston, MA.
+I build websites and web applications which are responsive, accessible, performant, and well-designed.

 I'm currently taking on new projects, so [get in touch](contact)!